BaseMax/GitHubAction-Jekyll-SFTP-Deploy-Password/README.md

 # GitHub Actions: Deploy Jekyll to SFTP with password

-This is a guide and tempalte for deploying a Jekyll site to a SFTP server with GitHub Actions.
-Usually, you can easily deploy your jekyll application in GitHub Pages, but sometimes you need to deploy your site to your own server by FTP/SFTP.
+This is a guide and template for deploying a Jekyll site by FTP/SFTP to the server with GitHub Actions.
+Usually, you can easily deploy your Jekyll application in GitHub Pages, but sometimes you need to deploy your site to your own server by FTP/SFTP.
 This guide will help you to do that.

 ## GitHub Actions